John Warnock: Career

+Warnock is known as the creative driving force behind Adobe System's initial software products: PostScript, Adobe Illustrator, and the PDF, and he continued to be involved in new product development throughout his career.
+"The thing I really enjoy is the invention process.
+I enjoy figuring out how to do things other people don't know how to do."

-Warnock's earliest publication and subject of his master's thesis, was his 1964 proof of a theorem solving the Jacobson radical for row-finite matrices, which was originally posed by the American mathematician Nathan Jacobson in 1956.
+Warnock's earliest publication and subject of his master's thesis was his 1964 proof of a theorem solving the Jacobson radical for row-finite matrices, which was originally posed by the American mathematician Nathan Jacobson in 1956.

 In his 1969 doctoral thesis, Warnock invented the Warnock algorithm for hidden surface determination in computer graphics.
 It works by recursive subdivision of a scene until areas are obtained that are trivial to compute.
 It solves the problem of rendering a complicated image by avoiding the problem.
 If the scene is simple enough to compute then it is rendered; otherwise it is divided into smaller parts and the process is repeated.
-Warnock notes that for this work he received "the dubious distinction of having written the shortest doctoral thesis in University of Utah history".
+Warnock noted that for this work he received "the dubious distinction of having written the shortest doctoral thesis in University of Utah history".
+The Warnock algorithm solving the hidden surface problem enabled computers to render solid objects at a time when most computer renderings were only line drawings and was featured on the cover of Scientific American in 1970 with accompanying article by Ivan Sutherland.